spieswl/spieswl.github.io/_posts/2020/2020-08-14-seven-years-of-factorio-friday-facts.md

 <hr>

-It is hard to think of the right things to say at the end of all this.
-I believe there are many endeavors that can reveal the nature of the universe IF you have the will to see it; inspiration can come from anywhere.
-When I consider that belief, it makes me proud to share the work of these humble video game creators.
-For the past several years, I have been reading their posts, playing their game, and following their journey.
-I consider myself incredibly lucky to have been watching them navigate the trials and tribulations of creating something new and unique, but a profound sense of sadness accompanies the feelings of joy.
-Attending the release of the final *Lord of the Rings* movie, watching the last launch of the Space Shuttle, moving away from my hometown to chase new opportunities, losing track of old friends; all of these have the same bittersweet taste as reading the ***Factorio*** team's final post.
-The connections I have with all of those things are specific and personal, of course, but I hope to be able to relay just a fraction of what this content means to me as an engineer, as a creator, as a person.
-If they do not pique your interest, that is okay too.
-Instead consider that the world has many great and inspirational things to offer, many of which you may have overlooked or could be hidden in plain sight.
+It is hard to draw a conclusion after reading through all of these posts.
+Inspiration can come from anywhere, and I believe that even blogging about game development can reveal the nature of the universe.
+When I consider that belief, I am happy to share the work of these humble creators.
+For the past several years, it has been a great honor to read their musings, play their game, and follow their journey.
+I hope that by watching the team at **Wube** navigate the trials and tribulations of _Factorio_'s development, I will hold on to some insight that will help me later in my own career.

+I also feel a profound sense of sadness alongside the feelings of celebration for their successful release.
+It feels similar to watching the final *Lord of the Rings* movie in theatres, watching the last launch of the Space Shuttle, moving away from one's hometown to chase new opportunities, losing track of old friends.
+All of these have the same bittersweet taste as reading the ***Factorio*** team's final post.
+Those experiences are specific and personal, of course, but I think most can relate to the feeling that something has forever changed in life.
+I am not sure I will ever be able to fully relate what their writings mean to me as an engineer, a creator, and a person.
+I hope that by sharing this, you readers may find your own insights and meaning, and if they do not pique your interest, that is okay too.
+Instead consider that the world has many great and inspirational things to offer, many of which could be hidden in plain sight, like a blog about making a video game.
 Look harder for those things and you will be better off as as person.

-And yet, even if you never read any of the above, we can still to sit down and build something in ***Factorio*** together ... and that is a wonderful thing.
+Even if you never read any of the above, we can still to sit down and build something in ***Factorio*** together ... and that is a wonderful thing.